• Skip to main content

 1. It takes less than five minutes to put all of the ingredients in a bowl and mix it up.

-3. There are only two steps!
-This means pretty much anyone in your family can make it, including your spouse or kids!
+3. There are only two steps, which means pretty much anyone can make it, including novice chefs and teens!

 Chopped pistachios on a cutting board with a fancy knife.